 Second, if we take into account the current shape of the short part of the curve, it is difficult to justify Bund yields moving above -0.3%.

 The issue with that approach, though, even if it provides presently the best fit, is that it is a very short-sighted one indeed.
 It does provide valuable guidance on the range for the Bund and the rest of the curve.
-But does not allow to draw trend: to the extent that monetary policy is lagging, thefuture changes cannot be analyzed.
-If the was to accelerate or if was to increase, the ’s monetary policy would have to adjust, even if, needless to say, this is not an issue in the short term.
+But does not allow to draw trend: to the extent that monetary policy is lagging, the economic cycle future changes cannot be analyzed.
+If the economic cycle was to accelerate or if inflation was to increase, the ECB’s monetary policy would have to adjust, even if, needless to say, this is not an issue in the short term.
 The first approach, using fundamental approach, would then become fully relevant once again to capture changes.

 Short term stability